exodus4d/pathfinder/README.md

 #### Backend (PHP)

 *PATHFINDER* is pretty easy to configure!
-If you are not planning "getting your hands dirty" with programming stuff, you don´t have to change a lot.
+If you are not planning "getting your hands dirty" with programming stuff, you donÂ´t have to change a lot.
 All configuration files can be found here:
 - [config.ini](https://github.com/exodus4d/pathfinder/blob/master/app/config.ini) Main config **(DO NOT CHANGE)**
 - [pathfinder.ini](https://github.com/exodus4d/pathfinder/blob/master/app/pathfinder.ini) Pathfinder config
 - [cron.ini](https://github.com/exodus4d/pathfinder/blob/master/app/cron.ini) Cronjob config